piotrmurach/tty-prompt/README.md

 #### 2.1.9 validate

-In order to validate that input matches a given patter you can pass the `validate` option.
+In order to validate that input matches a given pattern you can pass the `validate` option.
 Validate setting accepts `Regex`, `Proc` or `Symbol`.

 ```ruby
 prompt.ask('What is your username?') do |q|